danaevenhaim/testing-app/testFile.md

-ThIS is a TEST FILE
+ThIS is a test file

 It has some lines